Teacher Education Program Requirements

 This retention policy applies to all teacher candidates enrolled at Southern Illinois University Carbondale.

-- Teacher candidates who wish to change majors after being admitted to the Teacher Education Program must reapply and be admitted in the new major before they can enroll in EDUC 301.
+1. Teacher candidates who wish to change majors within the Teacher Education Program after being admitted must reapply and be admitted in the new major before they can enroll in a clinical placement.
 Teacher candidates who change their major may be required to take additional hours of clinical practice to meet the required clinical hours in their major.

-Collegiate Warning and Dismissal from the Teacher Education Program
+Academic Notice, Warning, and Suspension from the Teacher Education Program

-The ultimate responsibility for retention of a candidate in the Teacher Education Professional Education Sequence belongs to the Director of Teacher Education.
+The ultimate responsibility for retention of a candidate in the Teacher Education Program belongs to the Director of Teacher Education.

 Dispositions in Teacher Education